Medically reviewed by Sophia Yen, MD, MPH – Written by Pandia Health Editorial Team. Updated on May 26, 2021

 Are low-dose birth control pills still effective?

-Women who are over 35, who smoke, or who have a family or personal history of blood clots should steer clear of synthetic estrogens.
-The minipill may be safe for women with these risk factors to use to prevent pregnancy and regulate hormones
+Doctors often prescribe the minipill for women who are breastfeeding or are in perimenopause; it is also safe for women who cannot tolerate synthetic estrogens.
+In addition, women who are over 35, who smoke, or who have a family or personal history of blood clots should steer clear of synthetic estrogens.
+The minipill may be safe for women with these risk factors to use as pregnancy prevention.

 Choosing the right birth control can be challenging, especially with so many options available.
 Pandia Health can take a HUGE chunk of your stress away.
 If you live in AZ, CA, CO, FL, GA, IL, MI, NV, TX, TN, PA, WA, or WY, sign up for an online consultation with one of our expert doctors – they can help you find a prescription that best fits your health and lifestyle needs.

 Already have a prescription you love?
 No problem!
 Sign up for our FREE delivery service to get your pill packs shipped directly to your mailbox.
 We deliver to all 50 states.
 With Pandia Health, you can #SkipTheTrip to the pharmacy and feel confident that you will never run out of birth control.

 Frequently Asked Questions